Skip to content

 Introduction

 This article covers descriptions and explanations about hooks in WordPress code.
-Hooks are a way for one piece of code to interact/modify another piece of code at specific, pre-defined spots.
+Hooks are a way for one piece of code to interact with or modify another piece of code at specific, pre-defined spots.
 They make up the foundation for how plugins and themes interact with WordPress Core, but they’re also used extensively by Core itself.

 There are two types of hooks: Actions and Filters.
 To use either, you need to write a custom function known as a Callback, and then register it with a WordPress hook for a specific action or filter.